rahul1947/LP4-PERT-Enumeration-of-Topological-Orders/README.txt

    B. enumerateTopological(): based on selector, enumerates all permutations using permute() from Enumerate.
    Returns count of enumerations from Enumerate itself.

+   NOTE:
+   Counting and Enumerating Topological Orders uses the same algorithm.

 -------------------------------------------------------------------------------
 #3.
 PERT.java: